Hi all,

 It’s great.
 I am on the call, I didn’t say much on the call particularly as just as I was about to ask a question someone else usually piped up just before me and asked a question (often the same question!).
 I appear at the start and the end of the recording though.

 The central thing that I am interested in is actually still under the hood of Twine.
-I’m incredibly interested by the progression of the recommendation algorithms, particularly through modern techniques.
-I’m also interested in their automatic editing.
+I’m incredibly interested by the progression of the recommendation algorithms, particularly through modern machine learning techniques.
+I’m also interested in their automatic ontology editing.
 It’s very exciting, and I do have a feeling that the public release that you see today isn’t the entirety of twine.

 It was lovely to speak to Nova and Jim, and the rest of the gang.
 There should be another episode later this month :-)